 The shape of the blade also affects the type of tasks a machete can perform.
 For example, a deep belly blade has both the curvature for slicing tasks and the weight for chopping tasks, while a sharp tip blade is ideal for piercing and slicing.

 However, the tip shouldn’t be only sharp but also aligned with the handle of the machete; this allows the wielder to thrust, pierce, and stab in a straight line, making it easier to pierce a variety of objects.

 Ideally, the blade should have a moderate thickness and weight, thick enough to withstand repeated use, but light enough to not fatigue the wielder too quickly.

 Many chopping machetes on the market today have heavier, thicker blades than normal, allowing them to hold up under heavy use; however, for a survival machete, a blade with a moderate weight and thickness is best, as the mid-range weight will allow you to continue using the blade without fatiguing too quickly.

-Once you establish the type of tasks you want your survival machete to perform, you will also need to consider the material the blade is constructed from, as its fabrication impacts longevity, durability, flexibility, resistance to corrosion, resistance to wear, and retention of edge, strength, and hardness.
+The material of the survival machete directly impacts many aspects of it: longevity, durability, flexibility, resistance to corrosion, resistance to wear, and retention of edge, strength, and hardness.